Buying Your First Home?

 Some people do opt for a fixed rate loan and the advantage of this is you always know how much your repayments will be, allowing you to stay on top of your budget, particularly if it is tight.

-Whichever type of loan you opt for as a first home buyer, consider having the lowest interest rate you can get, the shortest loan term you can afford, minimum fees and only those features you’re likely to use such as a redraw facility and offset account.
+Whichever type of loan you opt for as a first home buyer, consider having the lowest interest rate you can get, the shortest loan term you can afford and minimum fees.
+You can also explore features that will suit your situation such as a redraw facility.
 You should also get professional financial advice to better understand your options.

-Can I get a First Home Owner Grant from the government?
+Am I Eligible for a First Home Owner Grant?

 The First Home Owner Grant is a national first home buyer scheme designed to help Australians with buying their first property.
 Each state and territory have their own criteria to be eligible, but in general to be eligible you’ll need to be over the age of 18, a permanent resident or Australian citizen, and you can’t have previously owned a residential property anywhere in Australia.